We want Learning and Work

 Collaborative and Fun.

 Conflict resolution is a hot topic, whether you teach negotiation, team-building, leadership, or communication skills.
-Here are a few activities that will help you quickly cut to the core and identify challenges and processes to manage difficult relationships.
+Here are a few conflict resolution games that will help you quickly cut to the core and identify challenges and processes to manage difficult relationships.
 Each of the conflict resolution activities shared here were shared by our online community.

-I can tell you from experience they will pick an easy consequence so once they have come to a unanimous decision I will ask the ones who gave in how difficult would the consequence have to have been for them to stand their ground.
+I can tell you from experience they will pick an easy consequence, so once they have come to a unanimous decision I’ll ask those who gave in how difficult would the consequence have to have been for them to stand their ground.
 Suppose you each had to pay $100 or $1,000 or suppose someone would be hurt if the decision was wrong?
-There is a lot y ou can do with this but it’s a very telling exercise when it comes to conflict resolution.
-Posted online by Larry Riggs
+You can do so much with this exercise.
+It’s very telling when it comes to conflict resolution.
+A conflict resolution activity posted online by Larry Riggs

 In Roger Fisher’s book, Getting to Yes, The Orange Exercise was first described as a challenge for two kids fighting over a single orange, the only one left in the fruit bowl.
 In that scenario, the children learn that one needed the peel for baking and the other needed the juice to quench his thirst.
-On LinkedIN, Susan Meredith has shared another version of this scenario as a brief negotiation exercise.
-It goes like this:
+On LinkedIN, Susan Meredith has shared another conflict resolution activity based on this scenario.
+Her negotiation game goes like this:

 Another version of this conflict resolution game, called the Ugli Orange Exercise, which was developed by Search for Common Ground, is here.

 This is a quick “think outside the box” activity.
 On a piece of paper, draw nine dots in a 3 x 3 grid.
 The challenge is to connect the nine dots with only 4 straight lines, without lifting the pencil from the paper.
 Following is a description of the solution . . . don’t read on until you’ve tried it!